espressif/pytest-embedded/docs/expecting.md

 [Unity Test](https://github.com/ThrowTheSwitch/Unity) is a c test framework.

-This function would parse the output with unity output.
+This function would parse the output as the unity output.
 The default value of `timeout` is 60 seconds.

 When the test script ends, the DUT object would raise `AssertionError` if any unity test case's result is "FAIL".